ADVISORY: Apologies but our phone system is down. For booking enquiries, please message us online.

 Every time you turn your unit on, that contaminated air is blowing throughout your home and – you guessed it – straight into your lungs.

 Be honest.
 How often do you properly vacuum your carpets?
-Keeping carpet clean is important because carpet acts as a filter for your home, trapping airborne pollutants.
+Keeping carpets clean is important because carpet acts as a filter for your home, trapping airborne pollutants.

-Home Cleaning Hacks: Do a thorough vacuum once a week and if you can afford it, invest in a HEPA (High-Efficiency Particulate Air) filter vacuum.
-HEPA filters are ideal for people with asthma because the filtration system prevents dust being blown back into the air.
+Do a thorough vacuum once a week and if you can afford it, invest in a HEPA (High-Efficiency Particulate Air) filter vacuum.
+HEPA filters are ideal for people with asthma because the filtration system prevents dust from being blown back into the air.

 Try to keep pets outside most of the time as pet dander can also cause allergies or trigger your asthma.
 Don’t forget to give your lounge suite a thorough vacuum too.